Touching Lives, Warming Hearts

 • SCORE Certified Mentor for 13 years

-• Owner of Golden Retriever rescues Kallie and Kacie
+• Owner of Golden Retriever rescues Kallie & Kacie

 Lori Roscoe